If your pet is hospitalized

 If your pet is on a special diet or you would prefer that we serve him or her their regular diet, you may leave food with your pet.
 All food must be cooked, a dry formula or in cans.
 A few treats are acceptable.
 Because we do not want to take the risk of exposing any pet that may already have a compromised immune system to salmonella, we will not accept raw diets.
 Your pet’s medication may be used if it is in the original vial or packaging from the pharmacy or your veterinarian.
 Our patient care coordinator will provide a list of medications that must be discontinued prior to specific procedures.

-Visiting hours at Veterinary Specialty Center are from 10 am to 11 pm and visits are limited to 20 minutes.
+Visiting hours at Veterinary Specialty Center are from noon to 11 pm and visits are limited to 20 minutes.
 We take special care with visits because they can disrupt your pet’s treatments and recovery.
 There may be a wait time when coming to visit your pet.
 If the client service representative asks you to wait, it is usually due to an unexpected emergency procedure or due to scheduled treatments.
 Changes in a patient’s condition may result in the need for immediate attention, especially in ICU.
 Please be patient and allow extra time when coming to visit your pet.